Catherine Greathead1

 #3132, b.
 3 April 1836, d.
 26 September 1839

 James Greathead was born on 3 April 1836 in High Coniscliffe, Darlington, Durham, England.1 He was the son of Francis Greathead and Margaret Thompson.
-He was baptised on 3 April 1836 in High Coniscliffe, Darlington, Durham, England.2,3 He died on 26 September 1839 in High Coniscliffe, Darlington, Durham, England, aged 3.1 He was buried on 26 September 1839 in St Edwin Church, Coniscliffe, Durham, England.1,4
+He was baptised on 3 April 1836 in High Coniscliffe, Darlington, Durham, England.2,3,4 James died on 26 September 1839 in High Coniscliffe, Darlington, Durham, England, aged 3.1 James was buried on 26 September 1839 in St Edwin, Coniscliffe, Durham, England.1,5

 Sources of Information